Giladt2789/EKS_Terraform/README.md

 Now let's apply the manifest to the cluster:
 `kubectl apply -f v2_4_4_ingclass.yaml`

-6. In order to be sure that the controller is well-installed, check it with the following command:
+6. In order to be sure that the controller is well-installed, check it with the following command:<br/>
 `kubectl get deployment -n kube-system aws-load-balancer-controller` The output should be as such:
 ```